lschiesser/pragmatics_rep/trial_coding_specs.md

                 };

 ```
-Trial data which should be recorded during the trial
+Trial data which should be recorded during the trial:
+- trial name
+- trial number
+- response
+- true goal state